 Forklift Service Evaluations

-In addition to seeing the physical unit and test-driving, being aware of recent service evaluations and repairs will help explain differences in purchase price when looking at more than one used forklift.
-A dealership should provide you with the current status of the forklift and include proof of repairs.
-To evaluate overall cost, inquire if additional service or parts may be needed.
-Most importantly, the forklift must be safe to operate.
+In addition to seeing and test-driving the physical unit, being aware of recent service evaluations and repairs will help explain differences in purchase price when looking at more than one used forklift.
+A dealership should provide you with the current status of the forklift, including proof of any promised repairs.
+Most importantly, the forklift must be safe to operate; however, for long-term use you may need to plan for more upgrades.
+Understanding the additional service or parts that are needed, and how to prioritize the repairs, will help you to evaluate the used forklift’s overall cost.

 Hour Meter Accuracy

 Hour meter readings can be deceiving because they are not regulated like odometer readings of an automobile.
-If broken at its original location, a false read of hours will result.
-The dealership should provide you with a repair history of the forklift that proves continuity in the hour meter reading.
+If the forklift hour meter was broken at its original location, a false read of hours will result.
+Inquire if the dealership can provide a repair history of the forklift that proves continuity in the hour meter reading.
 Additionally, review pump and drive motor hours when applicable.

-Most dealerships will provide you with warranty options for every unit and at times, can be upgraded for additional security.
-Compare warranty coverage on each unit to find out what is included should an issue arise.
-Purchasing a forklift without a warranty option can be a risk and and should be taken into consideration when setting a maintenance budget.
+Most dealerships will provide you with warranty options for used forklifts and at times, a warranty can be upgraded for additional security.
+Compare warranty coverage on each unit under consideration for purchase to find out what is included should an issue arise.
+Purchasing a used forklift without a warranty option, often called “As Is”, offers a cheaper purchase price but increases your risk for needing immediate service repairs.
+This should be taken into consideration when setting a maintenance budget.

-Unfortunately, you can put in the time to research units and still discover the used forklift selected isn’t a good fit.
-For additional buying security, learn what purchase guarantees are offered by the dealership.
-For example, can the lift be exchanged or returned?
+Unfortunately, you can put in the time to research used forklifts and still discover the unit selected isn’t a good fit.
+For additional buying security, learn what purchase guarantees are offered by the dealership and if it can the lift be exchanged or returned.

 Searching for a used forklift?
 View ProLift’s current inventory or request a quote from an equipment specialist.
 ProLift is a full-service forklift dealer serving customers in Kentucky, Indiana, Ohio and West Virginia.